-- 1 We address social issues through our business activities to contribute to the creation of a better society - We have established "Compliance with laws and regulations," "Respect for human rights," "Harmony with society," "Fair business practice," "Customer's security and trust," "Proper information disclosure," "Protection of company information and property," and "Environment and safety" as the basic principles of the Code of Conduct, and we base our actions on these principles as shared values for all employees. - 3 We emphasize dialog with stakeholders, including customers, employees, shareholders, suppliers, business partners, local communities, and local governments, and respond promptly to social needs and changes. - 4 We identify material issues from the perspectives of both corporate management and stakeholders, address those issues alongside our business activities, and disclose our progress in addressing them.
+- 2 We have established "Compliance with laws and regulations," "Respect for human rights," "Harmony with society," "Fair business practice," "Customer's security and trust," "Proper information disclosure," "Protection of company information and property," and "Environment and safety" as the basic principles of the Code of Conduct, and we base our actions on these principles as shared values for all employees. - 3 We emphasize dialog with stakeholders, including customers, employees, shareholders, suppliers, business partners, local communities, and local governments, and respond promptly to social needs and changes. - 4 We identify material issues from the perspectives of both corporate management and stakeholders, address those issues alongside our business activities, and disclose our progress in addressing them.